Brian Mac Giolla Phádraig: Background

-Mac Giolla Phádraig was a scion of the dynasty that ruled Ossory from before the 8th century.
-Only a handful of his poems are extant.
+Mac Giolla Phádraig was descended from a dynasty of the Gaelic nobility of Ireland that had ruled Ossory since before the 8th century.
+Only a handful of his works of Irish bardic poetry are extant.
 A cry of despair against the Cromwellian conquest of Ireland, and its consequences for the world and class to which he belonged, his Faisean Chláir Éibhir bears a striking resemblance to the poetry of the great Dáibhí Ó Bruadair: "A trick of this false world has laid me low: servants in every home with grimy English but no regard for one of the poet class save "Out! and take your precious Gaelic with you!"

 Mac Giolla Phádraig was ordained a priest in 1610.
-In 1622 he made a copy of the Leabhar Branach, a book of Irish poetry in praise of the O'Byrne chieftains; it is thanks to this copy that the poems survive.
+In 1622 he made a copy of the Leabhar Branach, a book of Irish poetry in praise of four of the O'Byrne chieftains of Ranelagh; it is thanks to this copy that the poems survive.
 Around the year 1651 he was appointed vicar general and apostolic vicar of the diocese of Ossory, which covers County Kilkenny and western County Laois.
 He was killed by Oliver Cromwell's forces shortly afterwards.

 In Threnodia Hiberno-Catholica, his death is described: "He was pursued into a cave by the heretics, who there cut off his head, placed it on a pole at the gates of a certain town and left his body to be devoured by the wild beasts."
-The historian William Carrigan writes that according to local tradition, slaughter was committed on church people in Tinwear, a quarter of a mile from Durrow.
+The historian William Carrigan writes that according to local oral tradition, a slaughter was committed at a Mass rock in Tinwear, a quarter of a mile from Durrow.
 According to Fearghus Ó Fearghail in Kilkenny History and Society, "Bernard Fitzpatrick, who had administered the díocese after Bishop Rothe’s death from his hiding place in his ancestral home in County Laois, was tracked down and killed in 1653."

-A memorial to Mac Giolla Phádraig is in the square in Durrow.
+A memorial to Mac Giolla Phádraig stands in the square in Durrow.